terra-campaigns/arrival/campaign/part02/chap013.md

 - **Amyria**: Ammuinoth lore, protect little Guilf, find the Angel Hound and free her.
 - **Kethra**: Find the purple dragon / shadow dragon

-**Library topics**
-- Legends on purple dragons (Kethra)
-- How to kill dragons (Miraak)
-- How to turn an undead alive again (Miraak) - Some high priest or a large and powerful religion, after the undead soul is free from its maker
-- Mr Void's religion (Guilf) - Mercian cult to the 'tho: foreshadowing on Imortra and Gellert.
-- Kimbarak (Guilf)
-- ...
-(Amyria)
-- ...
-(Amyria)
-- ...
-(Dolman)

-One shots:

-Ideas:
-- Use mithos aberrations
--

 ## Intro